Thirupdk/CPH-SEC.github.io/cphsec_howtowrite.md

 ![image](template_shot.png)

 For editing MD documents most editors can be used.
-However, in next it is described how to use Atom for editing.
+However, in the following section it is described how to use Atom for editing.

 ### <a id="Atom"></a>Using Atom